sheariley/example-vueboard/TASKS.md

 ## Configuration/Infrastructure Tasks
 - [x] Configure local SMTP server for development purposes
 - [x] Configure OAuth in Supabase config and setup providers
+- [ ] Create some seed data SQL files to provide some initial data for testing